lillo/CARPET/README.md

 # CARPET

-CARPET is the main tool of the PrYVeCT framework, a *privacy-yet-verifiable* contact tracing system developed by IMT School for Advanced Studies in Lucca.
+CARPET is the main tool of the PrYVeCT framework, a *privacy-yet-verifiable* contact tracing system.

 #### Execution of the tool